Applying for special consideration

 - If you are applying for an undergraduate course during the TISC admission rounds then apply for your Curtin University course through TISC in the usual TISC process and prior to the TISC deadlines.
 Go to point 4.

-- If you are applying for entry during Curtin’s midyear intake or outside the TISC rounds your course application for Admission should be submitted online via the “APPLY – FIND OUT HOW” button on your chosen course page, (please search for your course in the course finder to reach the appropriate “APPLY – FIND OUT HOW” page).
+- If you are applying for entry during Curtin’s midyear intake or outside the TISC rounds your course application for Admission should be submitted online via the “APPLY – FIND OUT HOW” button on your chosen course page, (please search for your course on Study at Curtin to reach the appropriate “APPLY – FIND OUT HOW” page).
 Your Special Consideration Application should be submitted to the Admissions Office at ASCadmissions@curtin.edu.au a minimum of one month prior to the commencement of semester.
 Please see Scanned documents and certification requirements and guidelines to ensure you provide the correct documentation.

-- Download the Special Consideration application form [.pdf – 206kB] or call the Admissions Office on 1300 222 888 and we will send you a hardcopy of the form.
+- Download the Special Consideration application form [.pdf – 169kB] or call the Admissions Office on 1300 222 888 and we will send you a hardcopy of the form.

 - Download the Medical Evidence Form [.pdf – 798kB] and have this completed by your health professional if you are applying for special consideration based on a medical condition.
 If it is impossible to have the Medical Evidence Form completed please state the reasons for this in your Personal Statement.

 - Write a Personal Statement which should be an honest explanation, in your own words, of the circumstances which have affected your preparation for entry to University and the severity of their impact on your studies.
 It should be no more than the equivalent of one A4 page of single spaced typing in length and must be signed by you.
 Only the first page of any Personal Statement will be considered.
 If contact has already been made with the relevant Course Coordinator or Head of School, University Counselling, or Ethics Equity and Social Justice, you should note the details in your Personal Statement.